CubeEdge-Studios/hive-bedrock/packages/hive-bedrock-api/README.md

 An API wrapper for the Hive Minecraft Bedrock Edition server.
 Which allows you to get stats for leaderboards, players, cosmetics, unique player counts, maps and metadata.

 > [!NOTE]
-> This API responses returnded from this package will differ from the responses returned by the offical Hive API.
+> This API responses returned from this package will differ from the responses returned by the official Hive API.
 This due to our preference and needs when using this package on [Hive Backpack](https://hivebackpack.com).

 ## Getting started